Symmetric relative equilibria with one dominant and four infinitesimal point vortices: Introduction

-\item Again the equations factored using the \texttt{Factor} command and the denominators are discarded using the \texttt{Numerator} command.
+\item Again the equations are factored using the \texttt{Factor} command and the denominators are discarded using the \texttt{Numerator} command.
 Factors that correspond to collisions of vortices are removed from the equations.
-These factors are powers of $r$ (corresponding to $\theta_2=\theta_3=\pi$ in the kites and rectangles case), $-1+3r^2$ (corresponding to $\theta_2=2\pi/3 \Rightarrow \theta_4 \mod 2\pi =\theta_1=0$ in the trapezoids with three equal sides case).
+These factors are powers of $r$ (corresponding to $\theta_2=\theta_3=\pi$ in the kites and rectangles case), and $-1+3r^2$ (corresponding to $\theta_2=2\pi/3$, implying $\theta_4 \mod 2\pi =\theta_1=0$ in the trapezoids with three equal sides case).
 At this point we have polynomial equations whose roots correspond to the zeros of $\mu^{-1}\nabla V=0$.
 These polynomial equations are referred to as $V_{\theta_i}^{num*}$.

-\item A Gr\"{o}bner basis is calculated for the ideal generated by $V_{\theta_i}^{num*}$, using elimination ordering to eliminate the position variable $r$ and to project the variety onto the circulation weights $(\mu_1,\mu_2,\mu_3,\mu_4)$ parameter space.
+\item A Gr\"{o}bner basis is calculated for the ideal generated by $V_{\theta_i}^{num*}$ or for a saturated ideal generated by $V_{\theta_i}^{num*}$ and other polynomials.
+The monomial and elimination orderings used are given in each proof.

 \item Any additional analysis on the Gr\"{o}bner basis concludes the proof. \end{enumerate}